jsngn/sizzling-assassin/README.md

  - Are slower than the player's speed.

 Gun:
- - Bullets attract enemies for a short while.
  - Bullets do small amounts of damage to pests only.
+ - Bullets can distract enemies for a short while if not used to damage pests.